mh-guo/mh-guo-slate.github.io/publications.md

 <b>Minghao Guo</b>, Min Du, Luis C. Ho, Victor P. Debattista, and Dongyao Zhao, A New Channel of BulgeFormation via the Destruction of Short Bars, [ApJ888, 65 (2020)](https://iopscience.iop.org/article/10.3847/1538-4357/ab584a), [arXiv:1911.07002 [astro-ph.GA]](https://arxiv.org/abs/1911.07002) .

+<b>Minghao Guo</b>, Junjie Zhao, and Lijing Shao, Extended reduced-order surrogate models for scalar-tensor gravity in the strong field and applications to binary pulsars and gravitational waves, [arXiv:2106.01622 [gr-qc]](https://arxiv.org/abs/2106.01622) .

 <!---Centrarium is a custom theme for Jekyll, made by [Ben Centra][bencentra] for his own blog.
 He'd be humbled if you liked it enough to use it as well!
 Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).

 This page is a good place to write about yourself, your project, your product, or whatever it is your site is for.
 You can replace the image above, or you can get rid of it entirely.